If you’re ready to write your first book, or have already begun, free book writing software can help you make the task smoother and more organized.

 It has all the elements you will need.
 These include character development and tracking.

-There are chapter and scene organization as well as note-taking.
+There is chapter and scene organization as well as note-taking.

 Everything you need to write a novel in one free software package.
 Bibisco is available for Mac, Windows, and Linux.